id-gack01/todo-app/README.md

 no styles because I don't need those

-create a folder called todo-app cd into that folder
+create a folder called todo-app, cd into that folder